jungminsuh904/jungminsuh904.github.io/_pages/about.md

 ### About me

-I am an incoming Ph.D. student in the Department of Electrical and Computer Engineering at [The University of Texas at Austin](https://www.ece.utexas.edu/), where I will be advised by Prof. [Gustavo de Veciana](https://users.ece.utexas.edu/~gustavo/) and affiliated with the [Wireless Networking and Communications Group](https://wncg.org/).
+I am a Ph.D. student in the Department of Electrical and Computer Engineering at [The University of Texas at Austin](https://www.ece.utexas.edu/), advised by Prof. [Gustavo de Veciana](https://users.ece.utexas.edu/~gustavo/) and affiliated with the [Wireless Networking and Communications Group](https://wncg.org/).

 My research interests lie at the intersection of wireless communications, network optimization, and statistical modeling, with a particular focus on AI-empowered radio access networks (RANs).
 My work aims to develop analytical and learning-based methods for resource allocation, performance optimization, and control in wireless networks.